edhowland/vish/Syntax.md

 #### Key/Value pairs

 A key in a key/value pair is a Vish symbol.
 An identifier with an immediate trailing colon.
 E.g. 'id:'
-This is followd by any legal Vish expression for the value in the pair.
+This is followed by any legal Vish expression for the value in the pair.
 The expression is first evaluated and then added to the value portion of the pair.

 ```